druminik/contrib/osm-leaf/README.md

 1. Obtain an API key at [mapbox.com](http://mapbox.com)
 2. Copy `config.js.example` to `config.js` and edit, adding your ApiKey which looks like 'username.i888e8e8x'.
-3. Copy `users.json.example` to `users.json` and edit.
-This is the file which contains a mapping from OwnTracks MQTT topic name to _user name_.
+3. <del>Copy `users.json.example` to `users.json` and edit.
+This is the file which contains a mapping from OwnTracks MQTT topic name to _user name_.</del>
 4. Point a browser at `index.html`

+Step #3 has been deprecated, as we now have support for `tid` (tracker ID) in the JSON payloads.
+If unset, `tid` defaults to the last two characters of the topic name.

 ## Websocket